Singapore became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

 Two primary pieces of legislation govern tobacco control in Singapore.
 First, the Smoking (Prohibition in Certain Places) Act authorizes the National Environmental Agency (NEA) to designate places and public vehicles as smoke free.
 The NEA issued the Smoking (Prohibition in Certain Places) Notification identifying smoke free public places and transport, in addition to establishing duties, enforcement powers, and penalties.
 The Notification has been amended several times.
 Other regulations and laws further develop the definitions, penalties, and the duties associated with restrictions on smoking in public places and on public transport.

 The second primary piece of tobacco control legislation is the Tobacco (Control of Advertisements and Sale) Act.
 This law regulates tobacco advertising, promotion and sponsorship, and tobacco product packaging and labeling.
-This law has been amended several times, most recently in 2017.
+This law has been amended several times, most recently in 2019.
 Several other laws and regulations supply additional authority regulating these policy areas.
 The Info-communications Media Development Authority has issued numerous codes of practice that regulate programming and advertising through various media outlets.
 In addition, regulations have been issued concerning topics such as: advertisements in foreign newspapers, licensing requirements for the importation and sale of tobacco, point of sale product display ban (and exemptions from the ban), and the required text and pictures in health warning messages to be displayed on tobacco products.
 These implementing regulations include the Tobacco (Control of Advertisements and Sale) (Labelling) Regulations 2012, which establish the requirements for health warnings and revoke the previous requirements contained in the Tobacco (Control of Advertisements and Sale) (Labelling) Regulations that were issued in 2003 and amended in 2006.
+On July 1, 2020, the Tobacco (Control of Advertisements and Sale) (Labelling) Regulations 2012 will be replaced by the Tobacco (Control of Advertisements and Sale) (Appearance, Packaging and Labelling) Regulations 2019, which will also require plain packaging.

 This country’s legal measures were reviewed by our legal staff.
 No in-country lawyers or tobacco control experts reviewed our analysis.